This website is insecure!

 In 2018, websites that collect data (e.g. newsletter subscription forms) and that don’t have a security certificate will also be flagged as insecure.

-All this is very good for users, as the big browers are coming down on the side of caution and lots of safety warnings, but it can easily become bad news for smaller web site owners.
+All this is very good for users, as the big browsers are coming down on the side of caution and lots of safety warnings, but it can easily become bad news for smaller website owners.